-Each student must complete a health history form and upload the completed form to CastleBranch annually.
+Each student must complete a health history form on the Magnus website annually.
 Students without a complete health history form will not be permitted to begin their clinical rotations, resulting in immediate course withdrawal.

 Immunizations

 Healthcare workers, including students participating in clinical experiences, are at risk for contracting a variety of communicable diseases.
 The Center for Disease Control (CDC) has specific recommendations for healthcare workers, in addition to the usual adult immunization requirements, to better protect healthcare workers and the populations they serve.